YeTian-93/ASY-SONATA/README.md

 ### data:
 > We described in our paper the process of data generation for each problem.
 Please check [ASYSONATA](https://arxiv.org/pdf/1803.10359.pdf).

 Each folder contains codes for the specific problem.
+Inside each folder, the main function is validate.m.
 Please contact me via _tian110@purdue.edu_ for any question.
 Enjoy!

 ## Reference: